 Adriatic sea has clear water, but don’t go expecting the variety of marine life that you get to see in the tropics.
-There are several diving centres, both in the coastal cities and on the big islands.
+There are several diving centers, both in the coastal cities and on the big islands.

 I had booked my first diving adventure in the Adriatic sea in Hvar with Diving Center Viking, located in Podestine.
 I was a bit apprehensive about the water temperature, having dived earlier only in the warm Andamans sea.
-Zsanett, the diving centre owner suggested 2 layers to keep me warm.
+Zsanett, the diving center owner suggested 2 layers to keep me warm.
 It took some time to find the right sized wetsuit.

 Since many in the group had not dived for past 6 months, we first went for a refresher dive.
 Maher, our dive master gave us a short briefing and then we walked down to the shore.
 The refresher dive went fine, though it took me some time to manage my buoyancy.
 When we surfaced, the water had become a bit choppy.